Covid-19 Safety Measures

 Getting Ready – Room Density:

 This isn’t so much a tip for your safety, but for everyone else’s safety.
-Remember that participation in group photos is always voluntary and in some cases might be restricted by the venue or government rules.
-We know this can be tricky but it’s part of how things are turning nowadays,. so, having that in mind, we recommend doing the group shots as follows: people coming from separate households can be photographed with social distancing in place (at least 1mts when not facing each other), and people from the same household (bubbles) can be photographed together.
-A good idea to make this part much faster and safer is to just focus on small and intimate group shots like immediate family, the wedding party, etc.
+Remember that participation in group photos is always voluntary specially during the pandemic and in some cases could be restricted by the venue or government rules.
+We know this can be tricky but it’s part of how things are turning nowadays,. so, having that in mind, we recommend doing the group shots as follows: people coming from separate households can be photographed with social distancing in place (at least 1 meter when not facing each other), and people from the same household (bubbles) can be photographed together.
+A good idea to make this part much faster and safer is to just focus on small and intimate group shots like immediate family, the wedding party, etc, and having this shots taken outdoors, remember the key with all this is to keep the a good air flow.

 Dining & Speeches:

-Time to laugh.. and eat!!! this measure actually doesn’t change from what we normally do, our standard procedure is that while the guests are taking their dinner we will take our dinner in a separate room at the same time as them, this will ensure that by the time you and the guests are finished we will be done with our dinner too, we recommend that all speeches are scheduled to happen at the very beginning or at the very end of the dinner so we can be fully incorporated and be ready to capture them.
-So, you might be wondering, what this has to do with safety measures? and the answer is pretty simple, by the time of the dinner most (if not all) guests will not be wearing a facemask, they will be talking to each other (perhaps even between tables), and there will be a lot of people seated in one single room having a good time, it actually sounds great and fun, but this can be risky for us especially if we move from one place to the other during that time and we can’t keep social distancing; to minimize this risk, once the dinner time starts we’ll step out of the room and snap a few lovely candid shots and ambient shots from the sides.
-Actually, if you think about it, nobody really likes to have photos while they eat, most of the time it doesn’t come that great so for us, it’s a great time to take a break and charge batteries for the rest of the wedding.
+Time to laugh.. and eat!!! this measure actually doesn’t change from what we normally do in non-pandemic times, our standard procedure is that while the guests are taking their dinner we will take our dinner in a separate room at the same time as them, this will ensure that by the time you and the guests are finished we will be done with our dinner too, we recommend that all speeches are scheduled to happen at the very beginning or at the very end of the dinner so we can be fully incorporated and be ready to capture them.
+So, you might be wondering, what this has to do with safety measures? and the answer is pretty simple, by the time of the dinner most (if not all) guests will not be wearing a facemask and will interact more, they will be talking to each other (perhaps even between tables), and there will be a lot of people seated in one single room having a good time, it actually sounds great and fun, but this can be risky for us especially if we move from one place to the other during that time and we can’t keep social distancing because the room size; to minimize this risk, once the dinner time starts we’ll step out of the room and snap a few lovely candid shots and ambient shots from the sides.

-We love to party and get into the tribe!!! people singing, jumping and dancing are the best, but in most cases, during this pandemic the “party time” is limited either by the venue or the governments, in case, there is a small “party time” we’ll try to avoid close contact or jump right in the middle of the dancefloor.
+We love to party and get into the tribe!!! people singing, jumping and dancing are the best, but in most cases, during this pandemic, the “party time” is limited either by the venue or the governments, in case, there is a small “party time” we’ll try to avoid close contact or jump right in the middle of the dance floor for too long.
 We’ll catch the action from the sides and use longer lenses when possible.
 One tip that helps with this and makes it safer for everyone is to do your dance floor on open-air areas with lots of air.

 No Hand Shaking, Hugs, or personal contact.